-- The dwellings shall not be relocated or manufactured homes. - Garages the aggregate width of the garage door or carport shall not exceed 45% of the front elevation of the dwelling. - Cannot be a transportable or relocated building
+- No windowless facades at the street frontage(s). - Street elevations are to include at least 5% of openings including windows, doors. - The dwellings shall not be relocated ormanufactured homes. - Garages the aggregate width of the garage door or carport shall not exceed 45% of the front elevation of each dwelling. - Cannot be a transportable or relocated building.